oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 native-image -g -H:+SourceLevelDebug Hello
 ```

-Enabling debuginfo with flag `-H:GenerateDebugInfo=1` does not make any difference to how a generated
+Enabling debuginfo with flag `-g` does not make any difference to how a generated
 native image is compiled and does not affect how fast it executes nor how much memory it uses at runtime.
 However, it can significantly increase the size of the generated image on disk.
 Enabling full parameter
 and local variable information by passing flag `-H:+SourceLevelDebug` can cause a program to be compiled